Create support for "Component Manager aware" components

 This should be solved by creating a marker interface "T3P_Framework_Component_ManagerAwareInterface": All components implementing this void interface automatically get some magic functions through AOP introductions which allow them to conveniently retrieve prototypes.

-#1 Updated by Robert Lemke almost 12 years ago
+#1 Updated by Robert Lemke about 12 years ago

 - Status changed from New to Closed